Europa (newspaper)

-Europa was an Italian daily newspaper published in Italy.
+Europa was an Italian daily newspaper.

 History and profile

 Europa was first published on 12 February 2003.
 The paper was started as the official press organ of the political party Democracy is Freedom – The Daisy.
 After the merger of the party to form the Democratic Party, the newspaper remained in the availability of the party.

 The 2012 circulation of the paper was 3,000 copies.

 Europa ceased publication on 31 October 2014.